A recovery scam is a scam in which someone pretends to be able to recover something of value, such as cryptocurrency.

 Despite my having taken the time to create this web page, at the conclusion of 2025, large amounts of money will still be lost to recovery scams because:

 Giving money to a recovery scammer is NOT gambling.
+It is just giving money away.

 This web page will address the following common elements of recovery scams: